NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 ## Updating your `console.sol` imports

-If you are using `console.log` in your contracts, you need yo change the imports of `@nomiclabs/buidler/console.sol` to `hardhat/console.sol`.
+If you are using `console.log` in your contracts, you need to change the imports of `@nomiclabs/buidler/console.sol` to `hardhat/console.sol`.

 If you had this: